 from the Women’s Refugee Commission, Women’s Links Worldwide and a powerful personal testimony from a refugee woman who worked with refugees at Médecins du Monde.

 Membership of the Inter-Agency Working Group on Reproductive Health in Crises

-Blog: FAMILY PLANNING IN HUMANITARIAN CRISES: ESSENTIAL, WANTED, NEEDED AND POSSIBLE.
+FAMILY PLANNING IN HUMANITARIAN CRISES: ESSENTIAL, WANTED, NEEDED AND POSSIBLE.
 Interviews with members of IAWG at the International Family Planning Conference in Kigali

-Blog: STRONG COORDINATION AND PARTNERSHIPS ARE KEY TO BUILDING THE EVIDENCE BASE FOR SRH IN HUMANITARIAN SETTINGS by Sarah Knaster, Senior Advisor, IAWG, on behalf of the Data and Research Sub-Working Group
+STRONG COORDINATION AND PARTNERSHIPS ARE KEY TO BUILDING THE EVIDENCE BASE FOR SRH IN HUMANITARIAN SETTINGS by Sarah Knaster, Senior Advisor, IAWG, on behalf of the Data and Research Sub-Working Group